 Saffron – Beware of fake or adulterated saffron.
 Since Saffron commands a high price in the market, adulteration is pretty common.
 You will need 12 strands for two cups.

 Cardamom powder – Elaichi powder as it is known in India.
 It is a complimentary spice to Saffron.
 Freshly ground cardamom is the most aromatic for this recipe.
-But store-bought powders will do in a pinch.
+But store-bought cardamom powder from a good brand works equally well.

 How to prepare Badam Milk